 - (a) Filing a Statement of Defence (this means that the person disputes some or all of the claims in the Statement of Claim); or

-- (b) Filing a Demand for Notice (this assumes that the person agrees and admits the claims in the Statement of Claim & entitles them to receive notice of all future steps taken by the other party).
+- (b) Filing a Demand for Notice (this assumes that the person agrees and admits the allegations in the Statement of Claim & entitles them to receive notice of all future steps taken by the other party).

 - (a) If a person was served with a Statement of Claim in Alberta, they have 20 days to respond;